Etiology of Dry Eye

 - paradoxically, watering eyes

 - Tearing is reflex tearing from the irritated cornea stimulating the lacrimal gland.
-Your eye may possibly be red as a sign of irritation
+Your eye might be red as a sign of irritation

 Anatomy of the Tear Film